lagden/vscode-linter-xo/readme.md

 > Linter for [XO](https://github.com/sindresorhus/xo)

-This is fork of [linter-xo](https://github.com/SamVerschueren/vscode-linter-xo) which appear to be unmaintained.
+This is fork of [linter-xo](https://github.com/SamVerschueren/vscode-linter-xo) which includes all my latest changes.

-Currently it contians performance improvement and bug fixes and enable typescript support.

 ## Usage